sriyanaidu/Team_08_Final_Project/README.md

 <img width="1439" alt="big query tables" src="https://github.com/sriyanaidu/Team_08_Final_Project/assets/160181412/a6e45a08-d4c5-4d06-a560-8b1e2f371922">

 ## Storage
 For our storage solution, we opted to utilize BigQuery for its capabilities and compatibility with our project requirements.
-In addition to storing our data in BigQuery, we structured the storage by creating a database called Montgomery Datasets and in that we created separate tables for each api: crashes, crimes, and traffic violations
+In addition to storing our data in BigQuery, we structured the storage by creating a database called Montgomery Datasets and in that we created separate tables for each API: crashes, crimes, and traffic violations

+**Crashes**
 <img width="1106" alt="image" src="https://github.com/sriyanaidu/Team_08_Final_Project/assets/160145247/67585d3a-ef3d-49fc-9848-47e617802702">

-Crashes
+**Crimes**
 <img width="1110" alt="image" src="https://github.com/sriyanaidu/Team_08_Final_Project/assets/160145247/84313030-0a19-460f-9533-80ecb84e66b2">

-Crimes
+**Traffic_Violations**
 <img width="1118" alt="image" src="https://github.com/sriyanaidu/Team_08_Final_Project/assets/160145247/8ee2d1bb-05bd-4593-af94-525f82ea51a0">
-Treffic_Violations

 ## Analysis

+**Business Questions**

 ## Management